tofke/VPS-for-MN/README.md

 sudo apt install libzmq5 libboost-filesystem1.58.0 libboost-program-options1.58.0 libdb4.8++ libminiupnpc10
 ```
 ### optionnal (but recommended) :
-1) Add some components used by most of the masternode software (unless you compile yourself)
+1) Add some components used by most of the masternode software (unless you compile yourself, then you probably know what you do and won't need this documentation).
+Always refer to the dev team install notice when possible for needed dependencies.
 ```
-sudo apt install libminiupnpc10 (firewall-jumping support) sudo apt install libdb4.8 (needed if wallet enabled) sudo apt install qt protobuf libqrencode (needed if gui enabled)
+sudo apt install libminiupnpc10 sudo apt install libdb4.8 sudo apt install qt protobuf libqrencode
 ```
+* libminiupnpc10 : firewall-jumping support
+* libdb4.8 : needed if wallet enabled
+* qt protobuf libqrencode : needed if gui enabled

 2) Add some swap space (virtual memory on disk like 'pagefile.sys' on Windows) :
 ```
 sudo fallocate -l 4G /swapfile